 The Hoosier Abortion Access Study

-Indiana has some of the most restrictive abortion policies in the country, yet lawmakers are considering further restricting care with a ban with limited exceptions, proposed in the wake of Dobbs v.
+Indiana had some of the most restrictive abortion policies in the country prior to the Supreme Court's opinion in Dobbs v.
 Jackson’s Women’s Health Organization.
+In the wake of this ruling, Indiana became the first state to enact legislation that bans abortion with limited exceptions starting September 15, 2022.
 While there are formidable restrictions on abortion access for Hoosiers (Indiana residents), little is known about the nature and scope of these barriers nor how they impact people’s experiences seeking care.

 To address this gap, Ibis Reproductive Health, in partnership with Indiana University, All Options, the Chicago Abortion Fund, and the Kentucky Health Justice Network, conducted the Hoosier Abortion Access Study to measure the experiences of Indiana residents trying to access abortion care.
 Between June 2021 and June 2022, nearly 500 people across the state participated in this mixed methods study.
 People considering abortion were recruited through an expansive approach—including Google ads, online posts, abortion clinics, and abortion fund callers—to participate in two online surveys.
 A subset of survey participants (n=40) as well as abortion providers and support staff (n=19) were recruited for in-depth interviews to contextualize and further explore topics in the survey, including how participants viewed these policies as well as their impact on care provision and access.